bitovi/ylem/connect/docs/getting-started-steal.md

 ## Getting Started with NPM and StealJS

-To use **ylem** with NPM and StealJS, simply install the steal suite, react, and ylem.
+To use **ylem** ad React with NPM and StealJS, simply install the steal suite, react, and ylem.

 ```sh
 npm install steal steal-tools done-serve --save-dev